DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/use-report-elements/use-bar-codes/gs1-data-matrix.md

 * **FNC1 Functional Character**

-	Specifies the symbol (or set of symbols) in the bar code text that will be replaced with the **FNC1** functional character when the bar code's bars are drawn.
+	Specifies the symbol (or set of symbols) in the barcode text that will be replaced with the **FNC1** functional character when the barcode's bars are drawn.

 * **Human-Readable Text**

-    Specifies whether or not parentheses should be included in the bar code's text to improve the readability of the bar code's text.
+    Specifies whether or not parentheses should be included in the barcode's text to improve the readability of the barcode's text.

 * **Matrix Size**

-	Specifies the bar code matrix size.
+	Specifies the barcode matrix size.